codecampn/terraform-modules/azure/hosting-webapp/README.md

 ## Scope

-This module provides a Storage-Account and a CDN-Endpoint to provide a webapp to the world
+This module provides a storage account where the application can be stored and a CDN endpoint to make the web application available to the world.

 ## Used Services & Features